Mohammad-Rahmanian/Information-Retrieval-Project/README.md

-# Information Retrieval Project 🌐📖
+# Information Retrieval System 🌐📖

 ## Introduction 📌
 Welcome to the Information Retrieval Project.
 This robust tool is designed for the retrieval of relevant information from a comprehensive dataset of Persian news articles.
 Leveraging boolean and ranked retrieval methods, it's an essential resource for those working in fields like natural language processing and information retrieval.